lagelab/Genoppi/README.md

 <h3>Example files</h3>
-Example dataset can be found in Genoppi/example.
+Example dataset can be found in Genoppi/example_data.

 ## Documentation and Support
-Documentation may be accessed from within Genoppi interface using the "Documentation" tab.
+Documentation may be accessed from within Genoppi interface.

 Please address comments and questions to April Kim at aprilkim@broadinstitute.org, Edyta Malolepsza at edytam@broadinstitute.org or Kasper Lage at lage.kasper@mgh.harvard.edu.